Practical charismatic theology: Changing culture

 There has been a dramatic change in the landscape of charismatic Christianity since the events of the Toronto Blessing.
-The reported numbers of supernatural healings, freedom from demonic oppression, and relational restorations has brought about a culture change within many charismatic churches and has also had a secondary effect on changing culture outside of the church.
-These cultural changes have been attributed to Christians learning about the identity attributed to them in the Bible, changing the way they think about themselves and others, and learning to live a supernatural lifestyle.
+The reported numbers of supernatural healings, freedom from demonic oppression, and relational restorations have brought about a cultural change within many charismatic churches and have also had a secondary effect on culture outside the church.
+These cultural changes have been attributed to Christians learning about the identity they are said to have in the Christian Bible, changing how they think about themselves and others, and learning to live a supernatural lifestyle.

 Kingdom perspective

-A key to understanding how to positively impact culture is to understand the perspective of the Kingdom of God.
+A key to understanding how to positively impact culture is to grasp the Kingdom of God's perspective.
 Jesus taught his followers to pray for God to make earth look like heaven.
-Followers of Jesus today are able to positively change culture by living the type of lifestyle that brings about this change.
+Followers of Jesus today can positively change culture by living a lifestyle that brings about this change.
 In heaven, there is no death, no pain, and no sadness, so there shouldn't be any here either.
-This kingdom perspective reportedly has provided believers with a mindset shift of their own that enables them to step out in faith with an expectation that their actions will make a great impact.
-A Christian worldview describes how one views the word through Biblical or Christian beliefs or through the perspective of the Kingdom of Heaven.
+This kingdom perspective reportedly has provided believers with a mindset shift of their own, enabling them to step out in faith with the expectation that their actions will make a great impact.
+A Christian worldview describes how one views the world through biblical or Christian beliefs or through the perspective of the Kingdom of Heaven.

 Christian identity

-Historically, Christian believers have only been able to affect this level of culture change by knowing their true spiritual identity.
+Historically, Christian believers have been able to effect this level of cultural change only by knowing their true spiritual identity.
 History has shown that ministers living from the perspective of being a child of God, with God-given authority to operate in supernatural gifts, have been the most effective in shifting cultural changes in small pockets of society.
 In more recent history, everyday believers have also come to realize the authority given to them and have begun to effect change in their own communities and areas of influence.
 These believers have learned how to represent Jesus in everyday situations and environments.